hertzmann/hertzmann.github.io/_posts/2024-10-07-picture-perception.md

 |In each fixation, a picture is interpreted in terms of a linear perspective projection centered at the fixation.|

-In this theory, the distorted basketball looks a stretched 3D object.
+In this theory, the distorted basketball looks like a stretched 3D object.
 That is, this shape in the picture only makes sense as the projection of an ellipsoidal basketball.
 But then, you can recognize that it's distorted basketball, and understand that it's probably a distortion, not an oblong ball.
 So there are a few things going on in your brain simultaneously: simultaneous perception of an oblong 3D shape, and awareness that it's probably distortion and not actually oblong.

 It's similar to the way refraction in the real-world distorts how objects look, but we can understand the distortion: the spoon in this glass looks broken, but we know it's not.